mideind/Embla_iOS/README.md

 GNU GPLv3 or other compatible licenses.

-The Embla logo, icon and other associated images are Copyright (C) 2021 [Miðeind ehf.](https://mideind.is) an may not be used without permission.
+The Embla logo, icon and other associated images are Copyright (C) 2021 [Miðeind ehf.](https://mideind.is) and may not be used without permission.